 Kfc's score of 53 is higher than 99% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2023, KFC's parent company, Yum!
-Brands, reported total greenhouse gas emissions of approximately 31,571,628,000 kg CO2e.
-This figure includes emissions across all three scopes: 38,922,000 kg CO2e from Scope 1, 95,241,000 kg CO2e from Scope 2, and a significant 31,437,465,000 kg CO2e from Scope 3 emissions.
-The Scope 3 emissions primarily stem from purchased goods and services, which accounted for about 23,107,364,000 kg CO2e.
+Brands, reported total greenhouse gas emissions of approximately 31,571,628,000 kg CO2e globally.
+This includes emissions from all three scopes: Scope 1 emissions were about 38,922,000 kg CO2e, Scope 2 emissions totalled approximately 95,241,000 kg CO2e, and Scope 3 emissions reached around 31,437,465,000 kg CO2e.
 Yum!
 Brands has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 46% by 2030, using 2019 as the baseline year.
-Additionally, the company plans to cut Scope 3 emissions from franchises by 46% per restaurant and reduce emissions from purchased goods and services by the same percentage per metric ton of beef, poultry, dairy, and packaging within the same timeframe.
-These targets align with the Science Based Targets initiative (SBTi) and reflect Yum!
-Brands' commitment to addressing climate change and reducing its carbon footprint in the fast-food industry.
+This target is consistent across both scopes.
+Additionally, the company plans to reduce Scope 3 emissions from franchises by 46% per restaurant and from purchased goods and services by 46% per metric ton of beef, poultry, dairy, and packaging, also by 2030.
+These commitments align with industry standards for climate action, reflecting a proactive approach to mitigating climate change impacts.
+KFC's initiatives demonstrate a commitment to sustainability and responsible environmental stewardship within the fast-food sector.

 Access structured emissions data, company-specific emission factors, and source documents